 |Resident Tuition ($341/credit hour x 25):||$ 8,525.00 (resident)||$10,650.00 (non-resident)*|

 |Health Insurance (optional) (Rate shown is for 2021-2022, new rates are TBD)||$7,141.00|

 |Room & Board (on-campus, 9 months) - estimate only||$14,204.00|

 *Non-Resident Students will pay only 125% of resident tutition (a substantial savings for non-resident students!)

-Contact the DPH Director, Dr. Gary Hein or the UNL Scholarship & Financial Aid office to discuss what financial aid opportunities might be available for you.
+Contact the DPH Director, Dr. Jeff Bradshaw or the UNL Scholarship & Financial Aid office to discuss what financial aid opportunities might be available for you.